 What types of packages are available?

-There are four levels of Home Care Packages which are designed to give you the care you need:
+There are four levels of Home Care Packages which can give you the care and services you need:

 - Level 1 supports people with basic care needs